uhaciogullari/NLog.Interface/README.md

 NLog.Interface
 ==============

-Defines an abstraction for NLog.Logger public interface
+Defines an abstraction for NLog.Logger public interface that you can use in unit tests and dependency injection.

     ILogger logger = new Logger(NLog.LogManager.GetCurrentClassLogger());
 	logger.Info("Hello World!");